 19. “How do you finance your travels?”

-Each year it’s different, but it has been a combination of $20k in savings from my old finance job, selling my car and taking on some freelance roles to finance the second year, and now, it’s mostly from affiliate link sales, book sales, a few freelance roles, and dedicated brand and destination partnerships.
+Each year it’s different, but it had been a combination of $20k in savings from my old finance job, selling my car, and taking on some freelance roles to finance the second year, and now, it’s mostly from affiliate link sales, book sales, a few freelance roles, and dedicated brand and destination partnerships.